 Nortel is committed to providing you with a comprehensive and valued set of rewards.
-Your FLEX Benefits Program (FLEX) is an important piece of the Comprehensive Rewards that contribute to your Nortel experience.
+Your Health & Group Benefits program is an important piece of the Comprehensive Rewards that contribute to your Nortel experience.

-FLEX allows you to match your benefits to your personal needs and family circumstances.
-It also recognizes that your needs and circumstances - and what you value - may change from year to year, which is why you have an opportunity to re-enroll and make certain changes to your FLEX selections each year.
+Nortel Health & Group Benefits allows you to match your benefits to your personal needs and family circumstances.
+It also recognizes that your needs and circumstances - and what you value - may change from year to year, which is why you have an opportunity to re-enroll and make certain changes to your Health & Group Benefits selections each year.

-An ongoing goal of FLEX is to offer meaningful choices at reasonable costs that reflect the level of coverage provided and how much employees and their eligible dependents use our plans.
+An ongoing goal of Nortel Health & Group Benefits is to offer meaningful choices at reasonable costs that reflect the level of coverage provided and how much employees and their eligible dependents use our plans.
 Our cost-sharing strategy and our annual enrollment process enable the Company to continue providing a wide variety of benefits at a sustainable cost.

-This Handbook has been designed to help you understand how FLEX works.
+This Handbook has been designed to help you understand how Nortel Health & Group Benefits works.
 It contains information about key program features, as well as details on the annual enrollment process, tax considerations and claims procedures.

-The same information is provided in a user-friendly format on the FLEX 2008 Benefits Site on Services@Work.
-If you require further assistance regarding FLEX or the enrollment process, check out other related materials on the FLEX 2008 Benefits Site or call HR Shared Services at ESN 355-9351 or toll-free at 1-800-676-4636.
-You also may contact HR Shared Services via external e-mail at hrssna@nortel.com or internal e-mail at HR Shared Services, NA.
+The same information is provided in a user-friendly format on the external Nortel Health & Group Benefits Site and on Services@Work.
+If you require further assistance regarding Nortel Health & Group Benefits or the enrollment process, check out other related materials on the external Nortel Health & Group Benefits Site or call HR Shared Services at ESN 355-9351 or toll-free at 1-800-676-4636.
+You may also contact HR Shared Services via external e-mail at HRSharedServicesNA@nortel.com or internal e-mail at HR Shared Services, NA.

-Did you know: Most of Nortel's FLEX benefits, including short-term disability, long-term disability, medical and dental/vision/hearing care, are self-insured.
+Did you know: Most of Nortel's Health & Group Benefits, including short-term disability, long-term disability, medical and dental/vision/hearing care, are self-insured.
 This means that Nortel plays a role similar to that of an insurance company for its employees.
 In other words, the Company assumes the risks and pays the claims directly from its net income or retained earnings.
 The insurance company only provides administrative services such as claims processing.

-This Handbook provides a summary of Nortel's FLEX Benefits Program as of January 1, 2008.
-If there are any discrepancies between the information in this Handbook and the applicable Nortel benefit plan, the actual plan document will, in all cases, govern the details of the benefit coverage and the plan administration.
+This Handbook provides a summary of Nortel's Health & Group Benefits Program as of January 1, 2009.
+If there are any discrepancies between the information in this Handbook and the applicable Nortel benefits plan, the actual plan document will, in all cases, govern the details of the benefits coverage and the plan administration.
 In accordance with each plan, Nortel reserves the right to amend or discontinue the plan described in this Handbook at any time without prior notice to, or consent by, employees.